-- consulting in a leadership role for educational organizations, government, business, industry, or community service organizations; - (4) serving on governing boards, chairing meetings, etc.; and/or - (5) engaging in activities such as giving speeches related to physical therapy; serving as a media consultant (by giving interviews or otherwise) for physical therapy related topics; assisting civic or non-profit organizations with health-related missions; writing physical therapy-relevant editorials in newspapers, magazines, or newsletters; and/or by holding professional or civil office. - 2) Professional Service Service to the profession may include leadership positions, workshops, speeches, media interviews, articles, and/or editorials; performances and/or displays; and/or elected offices in a physical therapy related professional organization.
-Such professional service is most highly valued when it is performed for the American Physical Therapy Association (including it's sections and chapters).
+- (2) helping to organize or facilitate events for charities, civic organizations, cultural organizations, and/or agencies related to the candidate's professional expertise; and/or - (3) acting as a resource person (including performing evaluations) for educational organizations, government, business, or industry. - (b) For promotion to the rank of full Professor, such community service is expected to include a record of meaningful service in the community (applying academic skills and experience to the solution of campus, local, national, or international problems), such as: - (1) taking leadership roles in community-oriented programs or workshops; - (2) holding office in charitable, civic, and cultural organizations related to the candidate's professional expertise; - (3) consulting in a leadership role for educational organizations, government, business, industry, or community service organizations; - (4) serving on governing boards, chairing meetings, etc.; and/or - (5) engaging in activities such as giving speeches related to recreation professions; serving as a media consultant (by giving interviews or otherwise) for recreation-related events or news stories; assisting civic or non-profit organizations with recreation-related missions; writing recreation-relevant editorials in newspapers, magazines, or newsletters; and/or by holding professional or civil office. - 2) Professional Service Service to the profession may include leadership positions, workshops, speeches, media interviews, articles, and/or editorials; performances and/or displays; and/or elected offices in a recreation, leisure, and/or tourism related professional organization.
+Such professional service is most highly valued when it is performed for national or international associations.

-2.3.2 Quality of Service Commitments and Participation
+2.4.2 Quality of Service Commitments and Participation